MicrosoftDocs/windows-ai-docs/docs/samples/tutorial-maui-ai.md

 Next, let's add the **OpenAI** library to the project and get it ready to make some API calls.

-## Reference and initialize the OpenAI .NET API library
+## Reference and initialize the OpenAI library for .NET

 To call OpenAI's ChatGPT APIs, we're going to use an pre-release NuGet package from the OpenAI: [OpenAI .NET API library](https://www.nuget.org/packages/OpenAI/2.0.0-beta.4).
 This library provides .NET applications with access to the OpenAI REST API.
 We'll add the library to our project and bootstrap it with our API key.